Unidata/netcdf-c/docs/install-fortran.md

     ignored.
 You can use "sudo make install" as the last step if necessary, but don't use "sudo" before that.

-5. Set the environment variable `NFDIR` to where you want to install netCDF Fortran, which can be the same location where the netCDF C was installed (default /usr/local), but **not** the source directory where you are building the software.
+5. Set the shell variable `NFDIR` to where you want to install netCDF Fortran, which can be the same location where the netCDF C was installed (default /usr/local), but **not** the source directory where you are building the software.
 Then, from the top-level